 Singing Mamas Tonbridge invites you to join us each week for 90 minutes of precious ‘me-time’.
 Whether you’ve never sung before or are a seasoned pro, you’ll be made very welcome.

 We are all natural born singers.
-Singing is good for mental well being and helps bring calm to you and baby.
-When we become mamas we can reclaim our voice, which makes us feel strong, confident and connected.
+Singing is good for mental and physical well being.
+When we reclaim our voice, we feel strong, confident and connected.

 Singing Mamas Choir is all about escaping from your daily stresses and feeling connected, so your session will always begin with a short meditation.To prepare for singing we warm up our voices with some vocal exercises, to relax the body and stretch the vocal chords.
 And then we sing!
 I will teach songs by ear (no word or music sheets are needed)